aalexander3/fantasy-fitness-native/README.md

  - can then complete them freely to score open ended points
  - maybe the packs are more like suggestions / challenges that are worth extra points

----
-ASYNC STORAGE:
- - can we turn most of the async storage actions into a higher order comp?
- - anything wrapped gets passed a few functions in props
-   - getToken, setToken, removeToken, etc...

 TODO:
 ---